Simon Karman

 In September 2014 I started studying at the Utrecht University where I finished the two year Master’s programme: Game and Media Technology (GMT).
 The Master’s programme focussed on the technological aspects of gaming and multimedia in the context of computer science.
 Geometric Algorithms was the course that fascinated me the most.
 After writing my master thesis on 'Generating Sokoban Levels that are Interesting to Play using Simulation' the university awarded me a masters degree giving me the title Master of Science.

 During my master at the Utrecht University I joined Study association Sticky.
 Sticky is a non-profit organisation that organises a variety of activities for her members, computer science and information science students at Utrecht University.
 As Commissioner of External Relationships I was responsible for the income during the year 2016-2017.
 That year I acquired new sponsors, kept in contact with existing sponsors and planned study, job and company related events for her members.
-As board member I was also responsible for several committees and organising activities for the members of Sticky.
+As board member of the 11th board, I was also responsible for several committees and organising activities for the 1100 members of Sticky.

 Quintor

 From September 2018 until September 2021 I worked for Quintor as an IT Consultant.
-I started with a 2 month masterclass learning the basis of working at Quintor.
-After this masterclass I started at ING Bank to work on a compensation system of the ING Service Points throught the country.
+I started with a 2 month masterclass learning the basics of working at Quintor.
+After this masterclass I started at ING Bank to work on a compensation system of the ING Service Points through the country.
 After ING I started in June 2019 at Tikkie (part of ABN Amro Bank) to work as AWS Cloud Engineer, TypeScript Programmer, and Java Backend Developer to build the business to consumer side of the Tikkie platform.

 Xebia Cloud